citp/privacy-policy-historical/f/fi/fir/fireeye.com.md

 FireEye respects your privacy.
 When using our website, you may get information, communicate with us, or link to other websites with whom we do business.
 While doing this, you may give us information so that we can provide enhanced products or services to you, as well as personalize your experience on our Website.
 This online privacy policy describes how FireEye and its affiliates and subsidiaries use and protect Personal Information that you share with us.
 "Personal Information" is information that enables us to identify you.
 Examples of this kind of information include your email address, name, title, or mailing address, and there are other similar kinds of information that may be used for the same purpose.

 Your privacy, and the privacy of all users of www.fireeye.com, is of the highest priority.
-If you have any questions, [please email us](https://web.archive.org/company/contact-us.html).
-We will not knowingly collect or use Personal Information as defined by law without parental consent.
+If you have any questions, [please email us](mailto:privacy@fireeye.com) .

 This policy governs websites owned and operated by FireEye.
 Our policy does not govern websites of other parties to which we may provide links because FireEye is not responsible for, and cannot control the privacy practices or content of, those sites.